 Five Commandments of practical data management can ensure that fundamental best practices are followed consistently

-Commandments are like best practices (see the DAMA-DMBOK©); they are basic performance statements.
+Commandments are like best practices; they are basic performance statements.
 In data management there are some practical, fundamental administrative rules for behavior.
 These are commandments and should only be compromised when there is no other option (I would like to say never, but that usually gets me in trouble).
 These basic rules apply regardless of the methodology or modeling tool you use.
 Like the Ten Commandments, these data management statements may seem like common sense, but we still seem to have trouble following them.

 I Thou Shalt Consistently Name Thy Attributes